+When the fair value of an investment security is less than its amortized cost at the balance sheet date, the security is considered impaired.
+The Company assesses its impaired securities on at least a quarterly basis, and designates such impairments as either "temporary" or "other-than-temporary."
 If the Company intends to sell an impaired security, or it is more likely than not that it will be required to sell the impaired security before its anticipated recovery, then it must recognize an other-than-temporary impairment through earnings equal to the entire difference between the investment's amortized cost and its fair value at the balance sheet date.
-If the Company does not expect to sell an other-than-temporarily impaired security, only the portion of the other-than-temporary impairment related to credit losses is recognized through earnings.
+If the Company does not expect to sell an other-than-temporarily impaired security, only the portion of the other-than-temporary impairment related to credit losses is recognized through earnings with the remainder recognized as a component of other comprehensive income/(loss) on the consolidated balance sheet.
 The amount of credit impairment is determined by comparing the amortized cost of an impaired security to the present value of cash flows expected to be collected, discounted at the security's yield prior to recognizing the impairment.
-The portion of the other-than-temporary impairment related to all other factors is recognized as a component of other comprehensive income/(loss) on the consolidated balance sheet.
-(See Note 2(n).)
+(See Note 2(n))

-Following the recognition of an other-than-temporary impairment, a new cost basis is established and may not be adjusted for subsequent recoveries in fair value through earnings.
-Other-than-temporary impairments recognized through earnings may be accreted back to the amortized cost basis of the security through interest income, while amounts recognized through other comprehensive loss do not impact earnings.
-Because management's assessments are based on factual information as well as subjective information available at the time of assessment, the determination as to whether an other-than-temporary impairment exists and, if so, the amount considered other-than-temporarily impaired is subjective and, therefore, the timing and amount of other-than-temporary impairments constitute material estimates that are susceptible to significant change.
-(See Note 3.)
+Impairments recognized through other comprehensive income/(loss) do not impact earnings.
+Following the recognition of an other-than-temporary impairment through earnings, a new cost basis is established for the security and may not be adjusted for subsequent recoveries in fair value through earnings.
+However, other-than-temporary impairments recognized through earnings may be accreted back to the amortized cost basis of the security on a prospective basis through interest income.
+The determination as to whether an other-than-temporary impairment exists and, if so, the amount considered other-than-temporarily impaired is subjective, as such determinations are based on both factual and subjective information available at the time of assessment.
+As a result, the timing and amount of other-than-temporary impairments constitute material estimates that are susceptible to significant change.
+(See Note 3)